How to Hide the App & Browser Control Section in Windows 11 Security

 Hide or Show via Registry

-If you cannot use the Group Policy Editor, you can use the Windows Registry instead.
+If the Group Policy Editor isn’t an option, you can achieve the same result using the Windows Registry.
 Open the Registry Editor and go to this path:

 Right-click in the empty space on the right side and select New > DWORD (32-bit) Value.
 Name this new item UILockdown.